 Buying a German Shepherd from a reputable breeder can set you back anywhere from $500 and up.

 However, please keep in mind the Adopt, Don’t Shop option!
 Many purebred animals end up in shelters every single day for reasons that are usually out of their own control.
+If you are looking to add a German Shephard rescue to your family, check out Southwest Florida German Shepherd Rescue Inc. They are a 501c3 rescue organization that has been around since early 2008.

 As always, Space Coast Pet Services is available for all of your fur baby needs, including dog sitters, walkers, and even home visits.
 Contact us or visit our website today for a full list of services.